- Food and Cooking»

 We generally find licorice in the candy section of our local department or grocery store.
 We eat it as a sweet snack in between meals and we hand it out with our Halloween treats so exactly why would it not be classified as a candy?

-Licorice is still purchased by some individuals not for its flavor but strictly for the health benefits that it imparts.
-Yet Licorice's attributes and many side effects still remain very misunderstood by the vast majority of people who consume it.
+It still makes its appearance in health products and is still purchased by some individuals strictly for this purpose.
+You have probably heard of licorice cough drops or tea.
+Yet its medicinal attributes and side effects still remain highly misunderstood by the vast majority of people who consume it.

-The Licorice plant or Glycyrrhiza glabra is a low growth bush, perennial in nature that grows wild in select areas of Europe and Asia.
-Most commercially grown licorice is exported from Greece, Turkey and Asia.
+The Licorice plant or Glycyrrhiza glabra is a low growth bush perennial in nature that grows wild in select areas of Europe and Asia and was originally considered a weed.
+Most commercially grown product is exported from Greece, Turkey, China, and Asia.

-Licorice root is also used as a filler within drug capsules and even as a flavoring to offset a drugs unpleasant taste.
-In the United Kingdom licorice is used as an emulsifier to create the foam in drink products and alcoholic beverages.
-Yet among the people who consume it, many are completely unaware of licorice's health benefits, and detriments.
+Licorice root is also used as a filler within drug capsules and even as a mask to offset a drugs unpleasant taste.
+In the United Kingdom it is used as an emulsifier to create the foam in drink products and alcoholic beverages.
+Yet among the people who consume it many are completely unaware of its health benefits and detriments.

 Licorice root or Glycrrhiza is primarily used as a treatment for inflammation of the stomach or for ailments of the upper respiratory tract.

 It is used as an aide for constipation, gastritis, stomach ulcers, canker sores or mouth ulcers, and also for relief of menstrual cramping.
 As well it is frequently used to relieve symptoms of bronchitis or the common cold, and can be found in many over the counter cough syrups, and lozenges.

 Studies are currently being conducted to see if Glycrrhiza could prove beneficial in the treatment of HIV and Genital Herpes.
 So far the results are showing positive results.